shivamyadav37/Tool-X/README.md

 # Tool-X
-Pentesting tools for android [used on Termux]/ Linux Machines.
+Pentesting tools for android [used on Termux or any other Terminal Emulator] / Linux Machines.

 **-->>>This repo is not complete yet**